Find answers to common enquiries.

 Those on the foreshore take personal responsibility for their safety and of any accompanying minors, and must satisfy themselves that the route taken is safe and suitable.
 All steps and stairs have slip and trip hazards and can be in poor repair.
 There is raw sewage on the foreshore.
 Wear strong footwear.

 The river is cold and deep with fast currents.
 It rises and falls by seven metres.
-Check tide times carefully on our website http://tidepredictions.pla.co.uk/.
+Check tide times carefully on our website http://tidepredictions.pla.co.uk/ or our PLA Tidal Thames app.
 Make sure you can get off the foreshore quickly - watch the tide and wash from passing boats and make sure appropriate steps are close.
 ‘Paddling’ or anything that risks entering the river should be avoided.

-Anyone searching the tidal Thames foreshore from Teddington to the Thames Barrier - in any way for any reason - must hold a current foreshore permit from the Port of London Authority.
+Anyone searching the tidal Thames foreshore from Teddington to the Thames Barrier - in any way for any reason - must hold a current Foreshore Permit from the Port of London Authority.
 This includes all searching, metal detecting, ‘beachcombing’, scraping and digging.
-Click here for more information and to apply for a permit.
+Click here for more information about Foreshore Permits.

 No. Personal Water Craft (PWC) / jet skis are not allowed anywhere on the Thames in the London area.
 In other words, they are strictly prohibited anywhere in west, central or east London.
 There are a small number of designated locations in the Thames Estuary off the Essex and Kent coasts where they are permitted - further guidance at can be found here.

 There are restrictions for some types of craft.
 Our normal advice is for non-powered craft and inexperienced boaters to avoid the very busy central London stretch.
 The River above Putney is relatively benign.
 But below Putney and into central London it is much more hazardous.
 It becomes increasingly ‘sea-like’ and small craft have to navigate in areas of high traffic density – including large and fast powered vessels, some with limited manoeuvrability and others generating significant wash.
 Wave heights of a metre are easily possible.
-More guidance on your specific activity at: Boating on the Thames.
+More guidance on sport and physical activity is available at Active Thames.